Code of Conduct

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

-The content of this page was adapted from the Contributor Covenant, version 1.4, Mozilla Community Participation Guidelines version 3.1, and from PLOS Peer Reviewer Center.
-If you have questions, feedback (please constructive only!), or suggestions on how to improve it, please contact us at firstname.lastname@example.org.
+The content of this page was adapted from the Contributor Covenant, version 1.4, from 2i2c Code of Conduct, and from Plos Peer Reviewer Center.
+If you have questions about this Code of Conduct, please contact us at firstname.lastname@example.org.

 Thank you for being a good community member!